The Best Jewelry Pieces to Wear With Cold Weather Layers

-It’s happened to almost everyone in some form or another — layered delicate chain necklaces hopelessly knotted beneath a wool scarf, a delicate earring stud caught on a cashmere sweater — layering jewelry during the winter can feel like more work than it’s worth, especially when your statement pieces are buried under layers of knitwear.
-While it would be unreasonable to forego wearing baubles simply because you’re bundling up, it does mean swapping out pieces that don’t play nicely with cold-weather layers for those that do as a beneficial strategy.
+It’s happened to almost everyone in some form or another — delicate chain necklaces hopelessly knotted beneath a wool scarf, a dainty earring stud caught on a cashmere sweater.
+Indeed, figuring our how to layer jewelry in the winter can feel like more work than it’s worth, especially when your statement pieces are buried under piles of knitwear.
+While it would be unreasonable to forego wearing baubles simply because you’re bundling up, it does mean swapping out pieces that don’t play nicely with cold-weather silhouettes and fabrics for those that do as a beneficial strategy.

 For designer Grace Lee, a mantra of less is more applies to cold-weather jewelry styling.
 “When wearing bulky winter items, I pair a thicker link chain,” she says.
 “I like to keep it chic and simple.”
-The benefit of a chunky chain link necklace is that it still gives a flash of metal while avoiding the tangling risks associated with its dainty counterpart.
+The benefit of a chunky chain link necklace is that it still gives a flash of metal while avoiding the tangling risks.

 Lee also says you can skip the necklace altogether and go for bolder earrings for a more statement-making look.
 Naturally, this leaves your options wide open in terms of style — metal, beading, wood, acetate — and makes it more effortless to dress up a coat in a flash.

 A more substantial choker is a great fit for winter layers because it sits higher up on your neck and features a shorter length, reducing the potential for knotting.
 Yam Founder Morgan Thomas reaches for a chunky necklace once temps take a dip.
 “Yam’s Highgate Choker is an adjustable toggle choker that hangs down the front of your chest.
 It's a nice little peek-a-boo through an open coat and pairs well with a turtleneck,” she says.